JMGillum/melt-calculator/README.md

 * Rewrote collectionReport.py to work with database system
 * Wrote function/script for updating metal prices in database
 * Wrote script for adding/deleting purchases/specific coins
+* Wrote script for backing up purchases and specific coins
 * Made color support portable.
 3-bit colors work on windows, or they can be turned off.
 * --no_values and --no_denominations flags
 * Added the following countries: